chenxiunt/LocalRelevant_Geo-Obfuscation/README.md

 ## Description
 The source code in this repository is directly related to the methodologies and experiments presented in the paper titled **"Time-Efficient Locally Relevant Geo-Location Privacy Protection"**.

-The source code implements our new algorithm "LR-Geo" proposed in the paper, enabling geo-obfuscation by focusing on locally relevant locations for each user.
+In "main.m", we implement the data perturbation algorithm "LR-Geo" proposed in the paper, enabling geo-obfuscation by focusing on locally relevant locations for each user.
 It optimizes location privacy while maintaining computational efficiency using linear programming (LP).
 It implements the Benders' decomposition technique discussed in the paper to solve large-scale LP problems efficiently.

 ## Environment
 The artifact is developed and tested using **MATLAB R2024a**, with the MATLAB **Optimization Toolbox** [linprog](https://www.mathworks.com/help/optim/ug/linprog.html) installed.